-- Review wour recruitment practice to see if we can encourage more female staff to apply into male dominated academic subjects - $\bullet \ \, \text{Additional analysis to identify whether people get 'stuck' at certain levels within the organisation}\\$ - · Additional leaver data analysis to understand reasons for leaving to determine appropriate actions to encourage retention - Review non declaration of equality data and take agreed actions in conjunction with EDI committee to encourage an increase in applicant and workforce declarations
+Review our recruitment practice to see if we can encourage more female staff to apply into male dominated academic subjects.
+Additional analysis in line with the gender pay gap service recommendations to further understand why the pay gap has widened and appropriate actions which can be implemented to reduce the gap.

+- Review our existing process for capturing exit data and carry out additional leaver data analysis to understand reasons for leaving to determine appropriate actions to encourage retention. - Review our non declaration of equality data and take agreed actions in conjunction with EDI committee to encourage an increase in applicant and workforce declarations.